inanna-malick/akka-streams-example/README.md

     .mapConcat( listing => listing.links )
 ```

-The flow that converts a stream of links into a stream of comments is similar.
+This flow uses the same sequence of steps (with a different API call) to convert a stream of links into a stream of the most popular comments on those links.
 ```
 val fetchComments: Flow[Link, Comment] =
   Flow[Link]